Intra-day update: rupee stable against US dollar

 - Currency hovers at 278-279 level in inter-bank market

-The Pakistani rupee remained largely stable, depreciating 0.01% against the US dollar during the opening hours of trading in the inter-bank market on Thursday.
+The Pakistani rupee remained largely unchanged, depreciating 0.01% against the US dollar during the opening hours of trading in the inter-bank market on Thursday.

-On Wednesday, the rupee had settled at 278.52 against the greenback, according to the State Bank of Pakistan (SBP).
+On Wednesday, the rupee had settled at 278.45 against the dollar, according to the State Bank of Pakistan (SBP).

-In recent months, the domestic currency has largely been around 277-279 against the dollar as traders keep an eye on some positive indicators.
+In recent months, the domestic currency has largely been around 277-279 as traders keep an eye on approval from the International Monetary Fund’s (IMF) Executive Board over a new $7-billion Extended Fund Facility.

-Internationally, the US dollar traded near the lowest in more than a year against the euro and sterling on Thursday as a dovish Federal Reserve and fresh signs of weakness in the US job market backed the case for interest rate cuts.
+In a positive development, Moody’s Ratings upgraded the government of Pakistan’s local and foreign currency issuer and senior unsecured debt ratings to Caa2 from Caa3.
+It also said it expects IMF approval for Pakistan’s $7-billion Extended Fund Facility in a few weeks.

-The US dollar sagged below the closely watched 145 yen mark as US Treasury yields slid, ahead of weekly jobless claims data later in the day and a hotly anticipated speech by Fed Chair Jerome Powell at the central bank’s annual Jackson Hole symposium on Friday.
+Globally, the US dollar steadied on Thursday as it nursed some of its steep losses from previous sessions, with traders looking ahead to a key U.S. inflation reading at the end of the week that could offer further clues on the outlook for rates there.

 This is an intra-day update